General Liability and Casualty

 - Various Plaintiffs v.
 Regional Grocery Store Chain – Managed numerous litigation matters for a regional grocery store chain, resulting in the favorable resolution of multiple slip and fall cases and claims brought under the Americans with Disabilities Act (ADA).

 - Robinson v.
 Large Corporation – Successfully defended and favorably resolved a catastrophic personal injury matter with debilitating injuries.
 The case involved a vehicle collision where we defended an employee driver who was under the influence of alcohol, and had admitted liability.
 The case resolved for less than 25 percent of the initial demand following expert depositions and pre-trial motions.

 - Lhotka v.
 Geographic Expeditions – Successfully negotiated a settlement for a fraction of the original demand in a wrongful death case involving a climb on Mt.
 Kilimanjaro.

 - Vivas v.
-Southern Counties Express – Secured a defense verdict in an accident involving a small car and a tractor-trailer.
+Southern Counties Express – Secured a defense verdict in a case involving an accident between a small car and a tractor-trailer.
 It was suspected that this was a fraudulent lawsuit and, during trial, we proved that two of the plaintiffs had lied under oath about critical aspects of the case.

 - Represented the largest natural gas distribution utility in the United States in the settlement of an employee-driven auto accident case.